daterre/Cradle/README.md

 ```

 ####Passage output
-When a passage has executed, its output can be inspected.
+When a passage has executed, its output can be inspected on your `TwineStory` script.

 * `Output` - a list of all the output of the passage, in the order in which it was generated.
 Includes any output from sub-passages referenced by `<<display>>`, along with the definition of those passages.
 * `Text` - a sub-list of Output, includes only the text of the passage.